 Rural Cambs Citizens Advice is registered under the Data Protection Act.

-At Citizens Advice Rural Cambs, we collect and use information about you to help solve your problems, improve our services and tackle wider issues in society that affect people’s lives.
+At Citizens Advice Rural Cambs, we collect and use your personal information to help solve your problems, improve our services and tackle wider issues in society that affect people’s lives.

-Citizens Advice Rural Cambs is an independent charity and a member of the national Citizens Advice organisation.
+Citizens Advice is a membership organisation made up of the national Citizens Advice charity and many local offices across England and Wales, including Citizens Advice Rural Cambs.
+Citizens Advice Rural Cambs is an independent charity and a member of the national Citizens Advice charity.

 How will you use my data?